Mustafa Balbay: Defense position

 Mustafa Balbay has denied the government’s accusations.
 In columns written from prison and in court hearings, he has repeatedly said that the seized notes and recorded conversations related to his journalistic activities.
 Regarding the taped conversations, he said that such discussions were theoretical and constituted no criminal intent.
 Moreover, he added that notes shown as evidence and allegedly written by him have three different versions in the indictment.
 He also rejected claims that he has relations within the alleged Ergenekon organization.
 In a letter he sent to a delegation composed of Gazetecilere Özgürlük Platformu (Freedom for Journalists Platform), RSF, IFJ, EFJ and IPI he said, "if you try to produce a crime from an archive belonging to a journalist, you can declare everyone as guilty".

 On August 5, 2009 Balbay was sentenced to 34 years and eight months in prison.
 Balbay was released after four years and 277 days of imprisonment in the Sincan Prison in Ankara on December 9, 2013.
 The Constitutional Court declared his lengthy imprisonment a violation of the law and of his rights as an elected Member of Parliament.

 Political career

-Despite being imprisoned, Mustafa Balbay was elected a parliamentary deputy on the Republican People's Party (CHP) ticket in Izmir Province in the June 2011 election.
+Despite being imprisoned, Mustafa Balbay was elected a parliamentary deputy on the Republican People's Party (CHP) ticket in İzmir Province in the June 2011 election.
 On December 10, 2013, he took the oath of office, which is compulsory for deputies before they can begin their duties in the parliament.